 There are several good features that make OAuth v2 the recommended authentication and authorization method to interact with MailUp features and resources: first of all its ease of use.
 While other token authentication methods like this are based on complex operations on the client's side to generate valid tokens and keys - not only is it difficult to implement for external developers but also to support - OAuth v2 is fully server based.

 Being OAuth v2 a framework, several authorization flows are supported; they are named "Grants" and can be listed as follows:

 - Authorization code grant;

 - Client credentials grant.

 MailUp authorization server can support any of the OAuth v2 grant flows, however we recommend using the "Authorization code grant flow" for most integrations with MailUp that we have developed so far.
 In a few very special scenarios, e.g. in case of trusted internal application, other flows can be implemented.
 Depending on resource servers access control requirements, a content could or could not be accessible.

 Obtaining your API Keys

-To obtain the MailUp REST API keys that will be used in the authorization process, see the corresponding section under Getting Started.
+To obtain the MailUp REST API keys that will be used in the authorization process, see the corresponding section "Authenticating with OAuth v2".